-- [1] The Appellant, Chris Condie, is a licensed guide outfitter who operates in the Cariboo Region (Region 5) of British Columbia.
-The guiding territory is in game management zone ("GMZ") 5B. - [2] Each year, guide outfitters apply to the regional manager of the Recreational Fisheries and Wildlife Program, Ministry of Forests, Lands and Natural Resource Operations (the "Ministry"), to renew their guide outfitter licence and request a hunting quota for specific animal species.
-The species at issue in this case is moose.
-In the past, the Appellant has obtained licences with a quota for moose in his guiding territory. - [3] In a decision dated January 16, 2013, Mike Ramsay, Regional Manager, Cariboo Region (the "Regional Manager"), advised the Appellant of his moose quota for the 2013-2014 licence year.
-He also advised the Appellant of his 2013-2016 allocation (target harvest) in relation to moose. - [4] The Appellant was given a quota of three moose, and an allocation of 11 moose.
+[1] The Appellant, Chris Condie, is a licensed guide outfitter who operates in the Thompson/Okanagan Region (Region 3) of British Columbia.
+The guiding territory covered by his guide outfitter licence and certificate in this region is management unit 3-39.

+[2] Each year, guide outfitters apply to the regional manager of the Recreational Fisheries and Wildlife Program, Ministry of Forests, Lands and Natural Resource Operations (the "Ministry"), to renew their guide outfitter licence and request a hunting quota for specific animal species.
+The species at issue in this case is bull moose.
+In the past, the Appellant has obtained licences with a quota for bull moose in his guiding territory.

+[3] In a decision dated January 21, 2013, Mike Burwash, Deputy Regional Manager, Thompson/Okanagan Region (the "Regional Manager"), advised the Appellant of his bull moose quota for the 2013-2014 licence year.
+He also advised the Appellant of his 2012-2016 allocation (target harvest) in relation to bull moose.

+[4] The Appellant was given a quota of one bull moose, and a 2012-2016 fiveyear allocation of one bull moose.
 The Appellant appealed this decision to the Board.

-- [5] The Board has the authority to hear this appeal under section 93 of the Environmental Management Act and section 101.1 of the Wildlife Act.
-Section 101.1(5) of the Wildlife Act provides that the Board may: - a) send the matter back to the person who made the decision being appealed, with directions, - b) confirm, reverse or vary the decision being appealed, or - c) make any decision that the person whose decision is appealed could have made, and that the Board considers appropriate in the circumstances. - [6] The Appellant seeks an order from the Board increasing his quota and allocation for moose to a level equal to, or greater than, his pre 2008 levels, "subject only to conservation concerns." - [7] This appeal is one of 28 appeals filed by guide outfitters in three different regions against their 2013-2014 quota and five-year allocations.
+[5] The Board has the authority to hear this appeal under section 93 of the Environmental Management Act and section 101.1 of the Wildlife Act.
+Section 101.1(5) of the Wildlife Act provides that the Board may:

+- a) send the matter back to the person who made the decision being appealed, with directions, - b) confirm, reverse or vary the decision being appealed, or - c) make any decision that the person whose decision is appealed could have made, and that the Board considers appropriate in the circumstances.

+[6] The Appellant seeks an order from the Board increasing his quota and allocation for bull moose to a level equal to, or greater than, his pre 2008 levels, "subject only to conservation concerns."

+[7] This appeal is one of 28 appeals filed by guide outfitters in three different regions against their 2013-2014 quota and five-year allocations.
 The appeals were all conducted by way of written submissions, and are the subject of separate decisions.